 To ensure your accounting team always has accurate lease information to feed balance sheets and financial reports, it’s essential to establish standard practices for every group that’s involved in acquiring and maintaining leases, including processing new leases, documenting lease changes, and handling lease terminations.

-Here’s what you might not know if you’re still in the process of consolidating lease data for FASB ASC 842 implementation: every time leases change, your lease accounting must be updated.
-So, it’s smart to minimize the burden on your accounting team by choosing software that automates lease modification and re-measurement.
+Here’s what you might not know if you’re still in the process of consolidating lease data for FASB ASC 842 implementation: every time leases change, your accounting must be updated.
+So, it’s smart to minimize the burden on your accounting team by choosing lease accounting software that automates lease modification and re-measurement.

 STEP 4: Set up controls